grafana/grafana/docs/sources/developers/plugins/add-support-for-explore-queries.md

 ## Add an Explore-specific query editor

-If you want to extend Explore functionality for your data source, you can define an Explore-specific query editor.
+To extend Explore functionality for your data source, you can define an Explore-specific query editor.

 1. Create a file `ExploreQueryEditor.tsx` in the `src` directory of your plugin, with the following content: